David Choinière

-David Choinière (born February 7, 1997) is a Canadian soccer player who plays for Canadian Premier League side Forge FC.
+David Choinière (born February 7, 1997) is a Canadian soccer player who plays for FC Supra du Québec in the Canadian Premier League.

 Early life

 Choinière began playing soccer at age five with Celtix du Haut-Richelieu.
 In 2011, he joined the Montreal Impact Academy.
 In 2016, he won the Federation de Soccer du Quebec (FSQ) Male Senior Player of Excellence award.

 Club career

-In January 2016, he joined FC Montreal, the second team of the Montreal Impact, in the USL.
+In January 2016, Choinière joined FC Montreal, the second team of the Montreal Impact, in the USL.
 He made his professional debut on April 10, 2016, in a 2–1 defeat to Toronto FC II.
 A month later, he scored his professional goal against Bethlehem Steel FC on May 15.

 On June 8, 2016, he made his debut for the Montreal Impact in a 2016 Canadian Championship match against Toronto FC.
 On June 28, 2016, he officially signed a professional contract with the Impact.
 He became the first player to sign a first team contract, after having played for the second team.
 In October 2016, Choinière made his MLS debut against the New England Revolution.
 In January 2017, he suffered an ankle injury, which caused him to miss the beginning of the season, returning in April.
 He scored his first goal for the Impact on May 30, 2017, in a Canadian Championship semi-final match.
 After making one appearance in the 2018 season, he would miss 6 months after having surgery on his ankle in April 2018, after having only played three game the previous season due to the same injury.
 After the 2018 season, Choinière declined a one-year contract extension and departed the club.